For Information – 232-6100 (Harrisburg) | Toll Free 1-800-303-1904

 CAT’s ADA Complementary Servicee, like many similar services, operates on the basis of a “window” for pick-ups, which is defined as 15 minutes before or after the scheduled pick-up time.
 That means we would like you to be ready 15 minutes before the scheduled pick-up time.
 A trip is defined as on time if the driver arrives within 15 minutes of the scheduled time.
 The driver will wait five minutes after arriving for the passenger to appear.

 If you need to cancel a reservation, please do so by calling us at 232-6100, at least one hour before your scheduled pick-up time.

-The fare for SET service is equal to two (2) times the regular fixed-route fare for a comparable trip and is by zones as follows:
+The fare for ADA Complementary Service is equal to two (2) times the regular fixed-route fare for a comparable trip and is by zones as follows:

 - Zone 1 – $3.50 per trip

 - Zone 3 – $5.90 per trip

 Personal Care Attendants ride free, and companions accompanying the rider are charged the same fare as the rider.
 Tickets are available and may be purchased at the CAT office, 901 N. Cameron St., or the CAT ticket booth in Strawberry Square.

 - Please no eating or drinking on the van.